-Net Position increased in both fiscal years ended June 30, 2015 and 2014.
-This is due to increased enrollment, changes in federal funding and expenditures for both years, as well as changes in pension liabilities and contributions.
-Although certain expenditures such as salaries will increase or decrease as the number of classes increase and decrease other costs remain fixed such as facilities costs resulting in more efficient operations.
-Additionally, grants have been received for capital improvements to our building and to purchase various educational programs and equipment.
+Net Position increased in both fiscal years 2016 and 2015.
+These increases are due to enrollment increases.
+Although certain expenditures such as salaries will increase as the number of classes increase, other costs remain fixed such as facilities costs resulting in more efficient operations.